oerlikon/numerai-concorde/README.md

 2. Run `./concorde.py numerai_tournament_data.csv live_predictions.csv > predictions.csv`
 3. Upload predictions.csv

-Your predictions should enjoy originality, concordance and 100% consistency.<sup>*</sup>
+Your predictions should enjoy originality, concordance and 100% consistency <sup>*</sup>

 \* If you don't do your best, they might not.